Tucupita Marcano Player Props: Pirates vs. Brewers

 Tucupita Marcano At The Plate

-- Marcano is batting .239 with 12 doubles, a triple, three home runs and nine walks.
+- Marcano is batting .239 with 12 doubles, two triples, three home runs and nine walks.

+- Marcano has picked up a hit in 32 of 55 games this season, with multiple hits six times.

-- Looking at the 54 games he has played this year, he's hit a home run in three of them (5.6%), and in 1.7% of his trips to the dish.
+- In 5.5% of his games this year, he has hit a home run, and 1.7% of his trips to the plate.

-- In 10 games this year (18.5%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- Marcano has driven home a run in 11 games this year (20.0%), including more than one RBI in 5.5% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once 12 times this year (22.2%), including one multi-run game.
+- He has scored at least one run 13 times this season (23.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.